batulmonarchy/batulmonarchy/README.md

 ## Introduction

 I'm a Systems and Networks Engineer that has extensive experience in T1/T2 Support.
 I'm also currently pursuing a Master's Degree in Cybersecurity with the intention of directing my career towards Solutions Architecture specializing in AI/ML Integration, Cloud Security, and DevOps.
-My experiences has given me a broad understanding in IT as a whole - from altering code scripts, assisting clients, and showing capability in many scenarios.
+My experiences has given me a broad understanding in IT as a whole - from altering code scripts, assisting clients, and showing capability in given scenarios.
 Despite tech, my lifelong passion has always been for the Humanities and Social Sciences-which has influenced my views in tech and life itself.

 <img align="left" alt="Java" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg"/>
 <img align="left" alt="Spring" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/spring/spring-original.svg" />